MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Formato

-da sei a dieci cifre con o senza un numero di filiale dello stato della banca
+da sei a 10 cifre con o senza un numero di filiale dello stato della banca

 ### <a name="pattern"></a>Criterio